 Panel Member #5 Reliability testing was adequate.
-Very low inter-decile distribution of Provider performance may be a problem.
+Very low inter-decile distribution of Provider performance may be a problem

-Panel Member #6 The scores of both the split sample and signal-to-noise reliability were both well below .70 (mid-point of substantial agreement) at 0.59 and 0.57, indicating reliable results only slightly more than half the time.
-The developers indicate this represents "moderate agreement" at best.
+Panel Member #6 The scores of both the split sample and signal-to-noise reliability were both well below .70 (mid-point of substantial agreement) at 0.42 and 0.51, indicating low reliable results.
+The developers indicate this represents "moderate agreement" at the LOW end of the scale used for the ICC and mid-level of scale for moderate for signal/noise.
 While I think these scores are too low for measures used in public reporting and value-based payment, there is not yet a threshold cut-off set by the SMP or NQF guidance to allow us to reject a measure with scores below some more generally acceptable threshold such as .7 or .8.
 I believe we should be setting higher standards for these measures given their importance in determining which hospitals receive penalties or reduced payments based on these measure scores.
+The determining which hospitals receive penalties or reduced payments based on these measure scores.
 The developers note that reliability of measures used to define complex constructs such as clinical severity or patient comorbidities is significantly lower than for simpler constructs such as patient weight.